SethMMorton/input_reader/docs/source/InputReader.rst

 .. testoutput::

-    ...Only one of centimeters, kilometers, meters, or milimeters may be included.
+    ...Only one of 'centimeters', 'kilometers', 'meters', or 'milimeters' may be included.

 dest